The unanswered ‘Jeopardy!’ question: Who’s the new host?

 “The sorts of expectations placed on a person of color in a leadership position are usually higher than those placed on a white person in position of power,” he said, and any error or “slight movement against the norm is jumped upon … as some tremendous mistake.”

-There could be backlash from those resentful that Trebek isn’t replaced like-for-like, which Sarma he said isn’t far-fetched in this period of social discord.
+There could be backlash from those resentful that Trebek isn’t replaced like-for-like, which Sarma said isn’t far-fetched in this period of social discord.

 “Sony is in a pickle,” he said.

-Series producer Richards, the first temporary host after Trebek’s pancreatic cancer death last November at age 80, holds an optimistic view despite the prospect of online trolls and whatever their gripes about the newbie may be.
+Series producer Richards, the second temporary host after Trebek’s pancreatic cancer death last November at age 80, holds an optimistic view despite the prospect of online trolls and whatever their gripes about the newbie may be.

 “My hope is that whoever is chosen will be given a chance to prove why they were chosen, without too much static,” he said.
 “Ultimately, we are trying to put out the best product for our fans.
 That tends to narrow your focus to a pretty nice North Star, as opposed to, ‘What’s the internet going to say?’”